-Persistently monitor the Permissions Creep Index, a metric that is the function of the number of unused high-risk permissions and the total number of resources that an identity can access, for all identities and right-size permissions to maintain security posture Recommendations for Multicloud Permissions Management Right-size permissions based on past activity - Remove or scope down permissions automatically for overpermissioned users, workloads, and groups verify - Grant high-risk permissions only on-demand with just-in-time access using an integrated approval workflow - Restrict broad access to critical cloud infrastructure resources - Remove inactive identities to avoid unauthorized access to resources Assess, manage, and monitor identities and access continuously - Migrate from static, assumption-based permission grant process to continuous, activity-based permission management - Monitor, receive alerts, and remediate anomalous identity behavior, unauthorized identities, and roles/policies - Monitor, receive alerts, and remediate permissions for privilege escalation scenarios and inactive identitiesRemove inactive identities to avoid unauthorized access to resources Implement automated continuous identity governance and reporting - NIST 800-53, CIS Benchmarks, and AWS Well-Architected reporting and built-in remediation to drive toward better compliance - Restrict inbound access to virtual machines by removing inbound SSH/RDP access in security groups - Enable Multi-Factor Authentication for all identities with console access - Rotate keys regularly to reduce risk due to compromised credentials - Automate and schedule custom risk reports across all accounts Executive Conclusion These key findings highlight areas where organizations should increase their cloud infrastructure security through implementing the principle of least privilege.
+Persistently monitor the Permissions Creep Index, a metric that is the function of the number of unused high-risk permissions and the total number of resources that an identity can access, for all identities and right-size permissions to maintain security posture Recommendations for Multicloud Permissions Management Right-size permissions based on past activity Remove or scope down permissions automatically for over- permissioned users, workloads, and groups verify Grant high-risk permissions only on-demand with just-in-time access using an integrated approval workflow Restrict broad access to critical cloud infrastructure resources Remove inactive identities to avoid unauthorized access to resources Assess, manage, and monitor identities and access continuously Migrate from static, assumption-based permission grant process to continuous, activity-based permission management Monitor, receive alerts, and remediate anomalous identity behavior, unauthorized identities, and roles/policies Monitor, receive alerts, and remediate permissions for privilege escalation scenarios and inactive identitiesRemove inactive identities to avoid unauthorized access to resources Implement automated continuous identity governance and reporting NIST 800-53, CIS Benchmarks, and AWS Well-Architected reporting and built-in remediation to drive toward better compliance Restrict inbound access to virtual machines by removing inbound SSH/RDP access in security groups Enable Multi-Factor Authentication for all identities with console access Rotate keys regularly to reduce risk due to compromised credentials Automate and schedule custom risk reports across all accounts Executive Conclusion These key findings highlight areas where organizations should increase their cloud infrastructure security through implementing the principle of least privilege.
 Left unmanaged, the permissions gap can leave organizations vulnerable to attacks that can lead to catastrophic losses.
 Key recommendations:

 - Assess your permissions risks and identify which identity has been doing what, where, and when - Grant permissions on-demand for a time-limited period or an as-needed basis to ensure least privilege - Continuously monitor permissions usage across clouds About Microsoft Entra Permissions Management Microsoft Entra Permissions Management is a cloud infrastructure entitlement management (CIEM) solution that provides complete visibility into permissions for all identities (user and workload) across all major public cloud platforms (AWS, Azure, GCP) from a unified interface.
 It helps organizations understand what permissions identities have and what resources they're accessing.
 Permissions Management automatically detects which permissions are unused and pose risks and allows Security and Identity teams to right-size permissions in just a few clicks.
 Thanks to high-precision ML-based anomaly detection capabilities, Permissions Management streamlines threat detection and response and allows organizations to maintain a strong security posture.
-Try Microsoft Entra Permissions Management now Permissions Management is now available for Public Preview!
-To try Permissions Management, log into Azure AD and click on our tile: aka.ms/TryPermissionsManagement.
+Try Microsoft Entra Permissions Management now Try Permissions Management and run a comprehensive risk assessment and identify the top permission risks across your multicloud infrastructure.
+Request a free 90-day trial at aka.ms/ TryPermissionsManagement.
 For more information about Permissions Management, visit aka.ms/PermissionsManagement.